ivogt12/Portfolio/README.md

 # Features

+  Refactor code using passing props instead of repeating functions.

   More projects from my github/portfolio will be added soon.

   The general UI/UX should be more polished(open-ended).
 The padding/margins for the about page are not completed as intended.
 The Contact form is not spaced and neat as intended.